bain-cs111/bain-cs111.github.io/pages/_assignments/tutorials/tutorial_3/tutorial_3.md

 * As always, what is the type of the function?
 That is, what type of input does it expect and what type of output does it generate?
 Remember that the input is the number of levels of branching (i.e. number of levels of recursion).
 * Write a type signature comment.
 * What is it trying to do in your own words?
-* Write a purpose statement
+* Write a purpose statement (it's hard to write tests for this sort of image function, so instead try to imagine what sort of images you SHOULD see as soon as your program starts working)
 * What’s your base case?
 That is, for what number of levels of branching do you not need to recurse at all?
 And what do you return then?
 * What’s your recursive case?
 * What’s the "one step closer" number of levels of branching that brings you closer to the base case?